microsoft/T-MAC/README.md

 We currently supports mainstream int4 quantization (e.g., GGUF, GPTQ) on ARM CPU (e.g., M1/M2 Mac, Snapdragon CPUs) and Intel CPU (with AVX2).

-### Requirements (Optional)

-**You can skip this section to use generated code.**

-This project used TVM for kernel code-generation and auto-tuning.

-- tvm
-- llvm
-- tvm-rpc: If you want to tune the kernels yourself on M1/M2 Mac or Android instead of provided tuned configurations, please setup tvm-rpc following [the official documentation](https://github.com/apache/tvm/tree/main/apps/cpp_rpc).

 ### Installation

 Install this project from source with: